 How do I know if I need jaw surgery?

 The most common types of jaw dysfunction are underbites and overbites, which occur because of uneven development in the upper and lower jaws.
 In minor cases, orthodontics can correct your bite and get rid of your problems.
 The following symptoms may indicate that you need jaw surgery:

 - Trouble opening or closing the mouth completely

 - Difficulty chewing and swallowing food

 - Recurring problems with your bite

-Corrective jaw surgery is designed to improve a patient’s quality of life dramatically.
+Corrective jaw surgery can dramatically improve a patient’s quality of life.
 In many instances, patients struggle for years before addressing their symptoms.
-The benefits of jaw surgery include
+The benefits of the procedure include:

 - Improved chewing

 - Improved tooth alignment (which also results in less wear on the teeth)

 Patients also report improved facial aesthetics once the swelling decreases and their features are brought into balance.
 Our office loves seeing the life-changing results that our doctors can provide.